MartinoMensio/DP2-Labs/Assignment_3/doc-files/nffgVerifier.md

 - each policy can have a **result** resource
 - each **NFFG** has a child resource for verification of policies that won't be stored

 However this structure has some problems with the details of the specifications provided.
 The first big problem is that the policies need to be accessible by clients without knowing the NFFG they belong to.
 For this reason the **policies** resource should be a top level one instead of being a child resource of the **NFFG** resource.
-This is a direct consequence of the fact that the policies are identified by their name in the global scope insted of being restricted to the scope of the single NFFG they belong to.
+This is a direct consequence of the fact that the policies are identified by their name in the global scope instead of being restricted to the scope of the single NFFG they belong to.

 The verification of policies that won't be stored has been moved as a top level resource in order to have consistency with the responses provided by the creation / update of stored policies: if the verification was a child resource of **NFFG**, the 404 status code should have been used by the service if the policy refers an unknown NFFG because the NFFG would have been in the path.
 But since the **policies** resource are detached from the **NFFGs** the checks performed by the service when receiving a policy to be stored don't use 404 because the path will not include the information about the related NFFG.